Skip to main content

 The SUSR process involves:

-• a case review group meeting to discuss the incident
+• A case review group meeting to discuss the incident.

-• the Chair of the Board decides whether a SUSR will occur
+• The chair of the board decides whether a SUSR will occur.

-• notifying Welsh Government whenever a SUSR takes place
+• Notifying Welsh Government whenever a SUSR takes place.

-• involving families of the victim and to meet with reviewers to hear the facts
+• Involving families of the victim and to meet with reviewers to hear the facts.

-• the action plan will be placed in the Wales Safeguarding Repository (WSR) alongside the SUSR report
+• The action plan will be placed in the Wales Safeguarding Repository (WSR) alongside the SUSR report.

 Action plan

-• Offensive Weapon Homicide Oversight Board
+• Offensive Weapon Homicide oversight board (where relevant)

 Recommendations